Criticality of a Stochastic Dense Associative Memory Model with Exponential Interaction Function: Introduction

-Importantly, the Hebbian rule shapes an energy landscape where each pattern corresponds to an energy well, that is, a fixed point in the network dynamics with a local minimum of energy, being the energy function defined by: \beq E[\mbox{\boldmath$S$}] = - \sum_{ \substack{l,m=1 \\ l\ne m} }^L W^{lm} S^l S^m \eeq being $S^l$ the dichomotous variable giving the state of the $l$-th neuron: $S^l = \pm 1$.
-The dynamical equations governing the evolution of neurons in the HN are then given by: \beq \left\{ \right. \eeq being $I^l_{t-1} = \sum_{m \ne l} W^{lm} S^m_{t-1}$ and $S_t^l$ the state of the $l$-th neuron and time $t$ \footnote{ In the original Hopfield proposal \cite{hopfield_pnas1982} and in many successive studies, the update dynamics are taken asynchronous, implying that each neuron randomly update its state in a given time window.
-On the contrary, we here limit to show the case of synchronous update given in Eq. (\ref{equations_hn}). }.
-The firing threshold $U^l$ of the $l$-th neuron is often taken homogeneous through the network, i.e., $U^l = U, \ \forall \ l$.
-The update dynamics of Eq. (\ref{equations_hn}) lead to a path within the energy landscape: \beq E_t = E[\mbox{\boldmath$S$}_t] = - \sum_{ \substack{l,m=1 \\ l\ne m} }^L W^{lm} S_t^l S_t^m \eeq and Hopfield, in his milestone paper \cite{hopfield_pnas1982}, proved that this pattern-induced energy landscape allowed the neural network to retrieve the stored pattern ${\bf x}_i$ when a distorted version $\mbox{\boldmath$S$}_{t=0} = {\bf \widetilde x}_i$, e.g., a blurred image, is given as initial condition to the network.
-This means that $E_t$ evolves towards a local minimum, corresponding to a fixed point of the dynamics.
-Clearly, every fixed point has a basin of attraction, which constrains the extent of distortion, and the retrieval is reliable if the number $N$ of stored patterns, also named {\it network load}, does not exceed a critical value \cite{hopfield_pnas1982,amit_pra1985,forrest_jpa1988}.
-Then, the HN represents the first important model of associative memory and the first example of a Recurrent Neural Network (RNN), which was later extended to a continuous time version and ``neurons with graded response'' by Hopfield himself, essentially exploiting a Leaky-Integrate-and-Fire (LIF) model \cite{hopfield_pnas1984}.
+Importantly, the Hebbian rule shapes an energy landscape where each pattern corresponds to an energy well, that is, a fixed point in the network dynamics with a local minimum of energy, being the energy function defined by: \beq E[\mbox{\boldmath$S$}] = - \sum_{ \substack{i,j=1 \\ i\ne j} }^N W^{ij} S^i S^j \eeq with $S^i \in \{-1, +1\}$.
+The dynamical equations governing the evolution of neurons in the HN are then given by \cite{hopfield_pnas1982,krotov_2016modernHopf_first}: \beq \left\{ \right. \eeq being $I^i_{t-1} = \sum_{j \ne i} W^{ij} S^j_{t-1}$ and $S_t^i$ the state of the $i$-th neuron and time $t$ \footnote{ In the original Hopfield proposal \cite{hopfield_pnas1982} and in many successive studies, the update dynamics are taken asynchronously, implying that each neuron randomly updates its state in a given time window.
+On the contrary, we here consider the case of synchronous update given in Eq. (\ref{equations_hn}). }.
+The firing threshold $U$ is here taken homogeneous throughout the network.
+The update dynamics of Eq. (\ref{equations_hn}) lead to a path within the energy landscape: \beq E_t = E[\mbox{\boldmath$S$}_t] = - \sum_{ \substack{i,j=1 \\ i\ne j} }^N W^{ij} S_t^i S_t^j \eeq and Hopfield, in his milestone paper \cite{hopfield_pnas1982}, proved that this pattern-induced energy landscape allowed the neural network to retrieve the stored pattern $\mbox{\boldmath$\xi$}_\mu$ when a distorted version $\mbox{\boldmath$S$}_{t=0} = \widetilde{\mbox{\boldmath$\xi$}}_\mu$, e.g., a blurred image, is given as an initial condition to the network.
+This means that $E_t$ in Eq. (\ref{energy_hn_time}) evolves towards a local minimum, corresponding to a fixed point of the dynamics.
+Clearly, every fixed point has a basin of attraction, which constrains the extent of distortion, and the retrieval is reliable when the number $K$ of stored patterns, also named {\it network load}, does not exceed a critical value \cite{hopfield_pnas1982,amit_pra1985,forrest_jpa1988}, which then defines the network {\it storage capacity}.
+The {\it retrieval phase} is then defined by the parametric region where the network preserves the associative memory property, that is, the ability to retrieve the right pattern starting from an initial distorted pattern \footnote{ Clearly, the distorted pattern must belong to the attraction basin of the stored pattern itself. }.
+When the network load exceeds a critical value, there is a sharp drop in the retrieval ability that marks the transition to a ``forgetting'' phase \cite{hopfield_pnas1982}.
+Notably, these emerging transitions between phases with different memory retrieval capacities have earned the Hopfield model a prominent place in the field of critical phenomena since the 1980s (see, e.g., \cite{amit_pra1985,gardner_epl1987,amit_ap1987,amit_pra1987}).